Rjitendra/BlazorServerApp/README.md

 Execute the Update-Database one more time.
 This time set Bridgetree.Blazor.Models as the Default project.
 This migration creates the "BridgetreeTraining" database and the required tables.

+Then set start up project as Bridgetree.Blazor.Api and Bridgetree.Blazor.Server.Web.

 For all Repositories you may find in https://github.com/Rjitendra?tab=repositories